Illuvium Game: Collect NFTs, Earn ILV and Stake Tokens

 Digital media in the crypto space have long struggled with slow transaction speeds and high gas fees, pushing the Ethereum network’s transaction throughput to its limit.
 Immutable X is a project that’s specifically seeking to increase transaction throughput in blockchain gaming systems.

-It uses a technology known as zero-knowledge rollups (or zk-rollups) to enable players to securely maintain the self-custody of NFTs while scaling the network to over 9,000 Transactions per second (TPS) is the number of transactions a blockchain network can process each second or the number o....
+It uses a technology known as zero-knowledge rollups (or zk-rollups) to enable players to securely maintain the self-custody of NFTs while scaling the network to over 9,000 transactions per second.
 Immutable X is considered one of the best solutions for scaling Ethereum, and the technology it uses has even been endorsed by Ethereum co-founder Vitalik Buterin in his recent guide on zk-rollups.

 Immutable X is essential for making the exploration of the Illuvium world efficient and free of distractions, such as constant gas fees and transactional delays.
 This scalability gives players the freedom to explore, collect, battle and earn.
 There’s already a collection of cosmetic and promotional NFTs that have been minted by the Illuvium DAO, available for sale on OpenSea.